Doom: The Dark Ages: Revelations

+The Slayer acquires a replica of Novik's axe, through which he sees Novik being killed by Valen's son, Marok—appointed as the champion of the Maykrs' leader, the Khan Maykr, who secretly allied with Hell and convinced them to stop attacking Argent D'Nur in return for betraying the Slayer.
+Marok arrives at the purgatory and destroys the Slayer's exit portal; the Slayer defeats Marok, who kills himself before his Tether can reassert control.
+The Architect turns the stones into a power source for the Slayer's new armor, the Praetor Suit—the suit that the Slayer would use in his later battles against Hell; (Note: As depicted in Doom (2016) and Doom Eternal) the Praetor Suit reactivates the portal.
+The Slayer returns to Argent D'Nur, finding its populace on the brink of a civil war between Maykr loyalists and those who distrust them.
+He gives the replica to Thira; upon touching it, Thira sees her father's death and orders her forces to rebel against the Maykrs.
+The Khan Maykr retreats with the Night Sentinels still loyal to her, and summons the Henchman; the Slayer kills the Henchman, and Thira declares war on the Maykrs.
+In a post-credits scene, unlocked via completing all postgame content, Valen is tormented by demonic whispers; Thira arrives and offers him the axe replica.

 Development

 After the release of Doom Eternals second downloadable content (DLC) campaign The Ancient Gods - Part 2 in March 2021, creative director Hugo Martin mentioned that he was open to exploring more stories with the series protagonist Doom Slayer in future games, despite intending for The Ancient Gods to act as a culmination for the character's arc that began with Doom (2016).
 One possibility he expressed was telling a narrative around the Slayer's first encounter with the Night Sentinels on Argent D'Nur, in a setting that was more rooted in fantasy aesthetics compared to previous games.
 By November 2021, id Software had begun pre-production on a new action first-person shooter game.
 During QuakeCon 2022, executive producer Marty Stratton confirmed that the developer had begun production on their next project.

 In September 2023, numerous documents submitted by ZeniMax Media parent company Microsoft during the FTC v.
 Microsoft court case concerning their impending acquisition of Activision Blizzard were leaked online.
 Included was an internal roadmap concerning multiple Bethesda Softworks games in development.
 A new Doom entry, Doom: Year Zero, was listed for release during Bethesda's 2023 fiscal year ending March 2024 at that time, with two sets of downloadable content (DLC) tentatively dated for the 2023 fiscal year and the 2024 fiscal year ending March 2025, respectively.
 Doom: The Dark Ages uses the id Tech 8 engine and features advanced game physics, which includes destructible environments.

+After the acrimonious split between Doom Eternal composer Mick Gordon and id, music for The Dark Ages was handled by Finishing Move Inc.; the Revelations DLC also featured Whitechapel's Phil Bozeman on vocals.